vegaprotocol/specs/protocol/0067-transfers.md

 ## Spam protection
 In order to prevent the abuse of user-initiated transfers as spam attack, the system will be configurabled with a [network parameter](#network-parameters) that will limit the number of transfers that a user can initiate within a set period of time.

+## Recurring transfers
+A party can also setup recurring transfers which will happen every epochs.
+These transfers will happen at the end of the epoch, and before the next one can happen.
+A party is limited to a maximum of 1 transfer to another count per epoch (e.g: we have parties A, B, C. A is allowed to one recurring transfer to B AND to C per epochs).

+A recurring transfers needs to contain these specific informations:
+- start epoch (the epoch at which the network will start transfering funds from the source account)
+- end epoch (the last epoch at which the network will transfer funds from the source account), optional, if not specified the transfer run until cancelled.
+- factor (a factor used with the amount specified for the transfer).

+It's possible to cancel an transfer.
+It's not possible to amend a transfer, a party will need to cancel the transfer and submit a new one in this case.

+The amount paid at each epoch is calculated using the following fomula:
+- amount = start amount * factor ^ (current epoch - start epoch)

+If not enough funds are present in the source account at the time a transfer is initied by the network, the whole recurring transfer is cancelled.

 ## Fees
 A fee is taken from all transfers, and paid out to validators in a similar manner to the existing [infrastructure fees](./0059-simple-POS-rewards.md).